pascals-ager/spark-deets-service/readme.md

-[info] Written Cobertura report [/home/scala/spark-deets-service/target/scala-2.11/coverage-report/cobertura.xml] [info] Written XML coverage report [/home/scala/spark-deets-service/target/scala-2.11/scoverage-report/scoverage.xml] [info] Written HTML coverage report [/home/scala/spark-deets-service/target/scala-2.11/scoverage-report/index.html] [info] Statement coverage.: 62.07%
+[info] Written Cobertura report [/home/scala/spark-deets-service/target/scala-2.11/coverage-report/cobertura.xml] [info] Written XML coverage report [/home/scala/spark-deets-service/target/scala-2.11/scoverage-report/scoverage.xml] [info] Written HTML coverage report [/home/scala/spark-deets-service/target/scala-2.11/scoverage-report/index.html] [info] Statement coverage.: 74.78%
-[info] Branch coverage....: 66.67%
+[info] Branch coverage....: 0.00%
 [info] Coverage reports completed
 [info] All done.
-Coverage was [62.07%]
+Coverage was [74.78%]
 ```

-There seems to be a bug with scoverage adding runtime dependencies on spark fat jar.
-Hence after a scoverageReport is
+There seems to be a bug with scoverage which adds runtime dependencies on spark uber jar.
+To avoid this, after a scoverageReport is
-generated, one must clean and build the assembly once again.
+generated, it is important to clean and build the assembly once again.
 Note: coverage is disabled by default.

 ### Results